miyamok/reentrancy/README.md

 We are going to see that we can create a malicious contract which can steal money from the Jar contract by repeatedly calling the <code>withdraw</code> function of the Jar contract.

-## Attacking a vulnerable contract
+## Attacking the vulnerable contract
 The following smart contract is a successful attacker.
 ```
 // SPDX-License-Identifier: CC-BY-4.0